Japan's jobless rate falls to 2.5% in October

 And at the same time, maybe more people found work that suited them and the number changed.

-The services sector was hit hard by the pandemic and maybe just now beginning get back t some kind of normal or new normal.
+The services sector was hit hard by the pandemic and maybe just now beginning to get back to some kind of normal or new normal.

 Manufacturing and construction, while good paying jobs, might not be the type of jobs many young workers are looking for these days, as they look for jobs that meet their work/life expectations.